 Today’s 17 million “solo agers” are already creating a demographic that is unprecedented in American history.
 And that number triples for the world.
 It was declared that the aging alone segment would be a hidden tsunami.

 “Older age is a time of life when people often need to rely on family, friends, and other social relationships for care they no longer can do for themselves.
 If an elderly adult lacks those relationships, however, they may have to lean more heavily on paid professional care, potentially leading to a lower quality of life and higher costs for families and government.”

-In research, academic scientists found that older adults are less likely to have a relative living nearby.
+In research from 2018, academic scientists found that older adults are less likely to have a relative living nearby.
 The share of retiring adults with a relative in their neighborhood (outside their home) fell from 34 percent in 1994 to 22 percent in 2014.
 And the data predicts the number will continue to rise well into the next decade and beyond.

 Giving care to an older adult requires a lot of time and energy.
 The tasks my parents needed were my wake-up call as to why I needed a caregiving plan and why I encourage others at risk of aging alone to have one as well.